TechnitiumSoftware/DnsServer/APIDOCS.md

 - `defaultRecordTtl` (optional): The default TTL value to use if not specified when adding or updating records in a Zone.
 - `defaultResponsiblePerson` (optional): The default SOA Responsible Person email address to use when adding a Primary Zone.
 - `useSoaSerialDateScheme` (optional): The default SOA Serial option to use if not specified when adding a Primary Zone.
+- `minSoaRefresh` (optional): The minimum Refresh interval to be used by Secondary, Stub, Secondary Forwarder, and Secondary Catalog zones.
+This value will be used if a zone's SOA Refresh value is less than the minimum value.
+Initial value is `300`.
+- `minSoaRetry` (optional): The minimum Retry interval to be used by Secondary, Stub, Secondary Forwarder, and Secondary Catalog zones zones.
+This value will be used if a zone's SOA Retry value is less than the minimum value.
+Initial value is `300`.
 - `zoneTransferAllowedNetworks` (optional): A comma separated list of IP addresses or network addresses that are allowed to perform zone transfer for all zones without any TSIG authentication.
 - `notifyAllowedNetworks` (optional): A comma separated list of IP addresses or network addresses that are allowed to Notify all secondary zones.
 - `dnsAppsEnableAutomaticUpdate` (optional): Set to `true` to allow DNS server to automatically update the DNS Apps from the DNS App Store.
 The DNS Server will check for updates every 24 hrs when this option is enabled.